 NCAA CHAMPIONSHIP POLICY RELATED TO THE USE OF CONFEDERATE FLAGS: No predetermined session of an NCAA championship may be conducted in a state where the confederate flag is flown.
-This policy currently excludes the state of Mississippi.

 NCAA CHAMPIONSHIP POLICY RELATED TO AUDITING OF CHAMPIONSHIP SITES: NCAA championship sites may be randomly selected for financial and box office audits following the championship.
 Audited sites will be notified after the financial reports have been submitted.
 Competition venue and honorarium settlements are subject to change until the audits are reviewed and accepted by the NCAA.
 If selected for audit, the following documentation will be requested: ticket reports; invoices, contracts or timesheets supporting all expenses; general ledger; bank statements; and the competition venue rental agreement.
 The documentation should support all information on the host financial report.